Top 20 BEST Valorant Skins [2023]

 BlastX Skin Pack

-The kill sound, animation, and equipment sound like something coming out of a toy.
+The kill sound, animation, and equipment sound like something from a toy.
 The bundle consists of a toy knife as a melee, and weapons are Frenzy, Spectre, Phantom, and Odin.
 When you kill the last opponent from a BlastX weapon, the enemy gets wrapped in a gift box and flies away.

 14. Ruination